mslib/remote-host/README.md

 ###### The ***'wrapper'*** configuration key

 A wrapper class is an object which is returned by the ***'execute()'*** method and it contains a given set of information extracted by the network response.

-This information could include:

-- the HTTP status code and message;
-- the response body as an array;

-If not specified, the default wrapper \Msl\RemoteHost\Response\Wrapper\DefaultResponseWrapper will be used.

 For more information about the available wrapper classes and how to implement a custom one, please refer to the ***'BUILT-IN RESPONSES'*** of this document.